apache/royale-docs/compiler/compiler-options.md

 - `-compiler.states-style-override-class` `<string>`
 - `-compiler.strict` -- Runs the AS3 compiler in strict error checking mode.
 - [`-compiler.strict-identifier-names`](compiler/compiler-options#strict-identifier-names) -- Toggles whether identifier names may be keywords or not.
-- [`-compiler.strict-function-types`](compiler/compiler-options#strict-function-types) -- Toggles whether function type experssions are enabled or not.
 - `-compiler.strict-xml` -- Enables stricter rules for XML and E4X.
 - `-compiler.swf-external-library-path` `[path-element]` `[...]` -- Overrides `-external-library-path` for the SWF target.
 - `-compiler.swf-library-path` `[path-element]` `[...]` -- Overrides `-library-path` for JavaScript targets.